jaaydenh/express-authentication/README.md

 Authentication:

-The two main options for this decision were session cookies and on JWT based authentication.
-The requirements do not provide enough information to confidently make a choice, however, because session cookies have well known simplicity, reliability and security benefits, it felt like a better choice with limited information.
-Session cookies do have the potential downside for performance and scalability because they must be stored in a database, however, an application would need quite high scalability requirements before this is an issue.
-Although because of time constraints, I chose to sequelize/MySQL as the session store, with more time I would investigate using Redis as the session store as it should have improved performance.
-JWT would be better for scenarios where speed is a priority, where clients are communicating with multiple servers using the same authentication mechanism or there is a lot of inter-server communication with many microservices.
+The two main options for deciding the authentication were session cookies and on JWT based authentication.
+With the limited information regarding scalability and overall architecture of the system, session cookies felt like a safer bet because of their simplicity, reliability and security benefits.
+Session cookies do have potential downsides for performance and scalability because they must be stored in a database, however, an application would need quite high scalability requirements before this becomes an issue.
+Because of time constraints, I chose to use sequelize/MySQL as the session store but with more time I would investigate using Redis as the session store as it should have improved performance.
+JWT would be better for scenarios where speed is a priority.
+For example, in a situation where clients are communicating with multiple servers using the same authentication mechanism or where there is a lot of inter-server communication with many microservices.

 ORM:

 I chose sequelize because its a battle-tested ORM with a large user based and plenty of documentation.
 The downside of sequelize is the limited support for Typescript because of its longer legacy with javascript.
-If I started a new project, I would spend time to see if Prisma was a suitable option as it appears to have better support for Typescript.
+If I started a new project, I would investigate Prisma to determine if it is a suitable option as it appears to have better support for Typescript.

 Schema Library: